 If the Photos apps included with your computer don’t suit you, there are other commercial app options.
 Adobe Photoshop Lightroom is one of the more popular options that work with both Macs and Windows PCs.
 It’s included with Adobe’s $9.99 per month Creative Cloud Photography subscription (bundled with Photoshop), or you can buy it separately for $149.

 Now that you’ve downloaded all of your Flickr images, make sure they’re safe by backing them up.
 Back them up locally using Time Machine (on the Mac), Windows Backup or whatever means you prefer.

 Even though you’ve gotten the images from the cloud by downloading them from Flickr, it’d be a good idea to store a backup copy offsite just in case.
 That’s keeping with the guidelines of the 3-2-1 Backup Strategy — a solid way to make sure that nothing bad can happen to your data.

-Backblaze is a great option, of course, but the main thing is to make sure your photos are safe and sound.
+Backblaze Backup and B2 Cloud Storage are both great options, of course, for backing up and archiving your media, but the main thing is to make sure your photos are safe and sound.
 If anything happens to your computer or your local backup, you’ll still have a copy of those precious memories stored securely.

 Need more tips on how to back up your computer?
 Check out our Computer Backup Guide for more details.